dontobi/AdGuardHome-Lists/README.md

 [![License](https://img.shields.io/github/license/dontobi/AdGuardHome-Lists)](https://github.com/dontobi/AdGuardHome-Lists/blob/main/LICENSE.md)

 ## AdGuard Home Lists
-Personal Lists for <a href="https://adguard.com/en/adguard-home/overview.html">AdGuard Home</a>.
+My personal Lists for <a href="https://adguard.com/en/adguard-home/overview.html">AdGuard Home</a>.
 Free and open source, powerful network-wide ads & trackers blocking DNS server.

 ## Usage
 Add the following links to your blacklists or whitelists.
 <a href="https://raw.githubusercontent.com/dontobi/AdGuardHome-Lists/lists/blacklist.txt">Blacklist</a> | <a href="https://raw.githubusercontent.com/dontobi/AdGuardHome-Lists/lists/whitelist.txt">Whitelist</a>

 ## Credits
 My blacklist is composed of several blacklists.
-So thanks to <a href="https://github.com/hagezi/dns-blocklists">hagezi</a> and <a href="https://github.com/elliotwutingfeng/Inversion-DNSBL-Blocklists">elliotwutingfeng</a> for their work.
+So thanks to <a href="https://github.com/hagezi/dns-blocklists">hagezi</a> for his work.

 ## License
 MIT License

-Copyright (c) 2022-2023 [Tobias 'dontobi' Schug]
+Copyright (c) 2022-2024 [Tobias 'dontobi' Schug]

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal